|Funding for:||UK Students|

 |Closes:||31st August 2023|

-We are looking for a PhD student with a background in chemistry, materials science, physics to join us to study the surface chemistry of thin glass membranes in hollow core fibres (HCFs).
+We are looking for a new PhD student with a background in chemistry, materials science and/or physics to join us to study the surface chemistry of thin glass membranes in hollow core fibres (HCFs).

 HCFs are an exciting, novel optical fibre technology where light is guided in an air filled core.
 At the University of Southampton, we have a world-leading group, which designs, characterises and fabricates state-of-the-art HCFs in our specialist facilities and we recently reported a new world record low loss for this type of optical fibre.
 HCFs are now contenders for a diverse range of interesting applications, including telecommunications, high power laser delivery and novel medical diagnostics.